This post is motivated on an article on the WorldofVolleyball site.

 And it’s not like professional clubs are the only one making these sorts of choices.

 Clubs and teams at all levels make decisions all the time about whether certain competitions or matches makes sense.
-When I coached at Brown we made choices about pre-conference tournaments.
-They were based on likely recruiting potential (which is why we frequently went to California).
-College coaches regularly pick out-of-conference competition with an eye toward the level of competition and how it will help them achieve their season objective (e.g. helping their RPI for NCAA tournament inclusion/seeding).
+At the college level coaches make choices about pre-conference tournaments.
+They may be based on likely recruiting potential.
+They have an eye toward the level of competition and how it will help them achieve their season objective (e.g. helping their RPI for NCAA tournament inclusion/seeding).
 Juniors clubs evaluate tournaments to play in with regards to the level of recruiting exposure they will provide, among other factors.

 It all comes down to a cost vs. benefit (at least perceived) analysis.